-No committee member shall participate in any deliberations when the appellant is a member of her or his department.
+No committee member shall participate in any deliberations when the appellant is a member of their department.
 Nor may a committee member serve as an appellant's advocate in any matter brought before the committee.
-In addition, a committee member may excuse himself or herself or may be excused by the Chair of the committee from participation in proceedings any time there is a conflict of interest, a potential conflict of interest or even the appearance of a conflict of interest.
-In such cases, the member will be temporarily replaced by the alternate from her or his college.
+In addition, a committee member may excuse themself or may be excused by the Chair of the committee from participation in proceedings any time there is a conflict of interest, a potential conflict of interest or even the appearance of a conflict of interest.
+In such cases, the member will be temporarily replaced by the alternate from their college.
 In the event there is disagreement between a committee member and the committee Chair as to whether or not the committee member should be so excused, the matter will be resolved by vote of the committee.